 Tangrams are great for learning geometry and pattern recognition.
 They usually come with pattern cards to follow but this particular activity should be done without them.

-Ask your child to use the shapes to create a particular image, e.g. a specific animal, and give no direction.
-Your child must think about how to build various parts of a body by joining shapes together.
+Use the shapes to create a particular image, e.g. a specific animal, without giving direction.
+Your children must think about how to build various parts of a body by joining shapes together.

 9. Tic-Tac-Toe